 ALEXANDER A. PATRICIO, Filipino, is an independent director who assumed the post on December 12, 2018.
 He received his Bachelor of Science degree in Industrial Management Engineering from De La Salle University and Master in Business Management from the Asian Institute of Management.
 He is at present an Independent Director of the Intellicare Group and the Unicapital Group.
-He is also Chairman of the Board of Trustees of OMF Literature and a member of the Board of Trustees of Christ's Commission Fellowship.
-He was Executive Vice President and Chief Risk Officer of Development Bank of the Philippines from 2013-2017; held various positions with ING Bank Philippines as Director/Country Risk Manager from 2012-2013, Director/Head of Corporate Lending from 2011-2012, and Director/Country Risk Manager from 1995-2011; Vice President and Senior Credit Officer/Head, Credit Policy and Risk Management Group of Citytrust Banking Corporation from 1991-1995; Vice President and Senior Risk manager of Citibank Australia Ltd., Melbourne from 1989-1991; Citibank Philippines, Makati from 1984-1989 and from 1976-1979; and Citibank Philippines-Cebu from 1979-1984.
-He is 69 years old.
+He is also a Corporation Member of OMF Literature Inc., and a member of the Board of Trustees of Christ's Commission Fellowship Inc. He was Executive Vice President and Chief Risk Officer of Development Bank of the Philippines from 2013-2017; held various positions with ING Bank Philippines as Director/Country Risk Manager from 2012-2013, Director/Head of Corporate Lending from 2011-2012, and Director/Country Risk Manager from 1995-2011; Vice President and Senior Credit Officer/Head, Credit Policy and Risk Management Group of Citytrust Banking Corporation from 1991-1995; Vice President and Senior Risk manager of Citibank Australia Ltd., Melbourne from 1989-1991; Citibank Philippines, Makati from 1984-1989 and from 1976-1979; and Citibank Philippines-Cebu from 1979-1984.
+He is 70 years old.

 STEPHEN D. SY, Filipino, is an independent director, who was elected to the Board on July 25, 2019.
 He obtained his Master of Science in Management from Stanford University, U.S.A. and his Bachelor of Science in Industrial Engineering from the University of the Philippines.
 He is currently President and CEO of the following companies: Focus Global Inc. from 1991 to present, SLA Prime Ventures Corp. from 2007 to present, and Focus Palantir Inc. from 2013 to present.
 He is also member of the Board of Director of Lian Hong Co., Inc. from 1980 to present and President & Chairman starting July 2021 to present.
-He is 70 years old.
+He is 71 years old.

 LUIS Y. BENITEZ, JR., Filipino, is an independent director of the Bank, who was elected to the Board on June 24, 2021.
-He obtained his Master in Business Administration at Stern School of Business New York University, U.S.A.
+He obtained his Master's Degree in Business Administration at Stern School of Business New York University, U.S.A.
 He is a graduate of Pacific Rim Bankers Program at University of Washington, U.S.A., and with Bachelor's degree in Business Administration Major in Accounting at University of the Philippines.
 He is a Certified Public Accountant.
-He is also an Independent Trustee of Insular Life Insurance Co.
-Ltd. from 2016 to present, and Senior Adviser of SM Investment Corp. from 2014 to present.
+He is at present an Independent Director of Concepcion Industrial Corporation, Insular Health Care Inc. and Philippine First Insurance Co.
+He is an Independent Trustee of Insular Life Insurance Co.
+Ltd., and Senior Consultant of SM Investment Corp.
 He served various positions at SGV & Co., a member Firm of Ernst & Young Global Limited, as Vice Chairman from 2004 to 2007 and Senior Partner from 1978 to 2007.
-He is 74 years old.
+He is 75 years old.